Counting geodesics on prime-order $k$-differentials: Proof of Theorem

 Assume that the level graph does not have a horizontal edge.
-The $(1/k)$-translation surfaces represented by locally maximal vertices on $\Gamma$ have no constraints imposed by the GkRC, so they necessarily live in strata of dimension zero (forgetting marked points).
-By a simple dimension count, the only such strata are of $k$-differentials over $\hat{\mathbb{C}}$ with at most three zeros and poles.
+The $(1/k)$-translation surfaces represented by locally maximal vertices on $\Gamma$ have no constraints imposed by the G$k$RC, so they necessarily live in strata of dimension zero.
+By a simple dimension count, the only such strata are of $k$-differentials over $\hat{\mathbb{C}}$ with at most three singularities.
 There cannot be higher order poles because none were prescribed and there are no upward vertical edges, and in our case horizontal edges, on locally maximal vertices.
 Because there are no holomorphic abelian differentials on $\hat{\mathbb{C}}$, the $k$-differentials associated to locally maximal vertices cannot be $k$-th powers of abelian differentials.
-This implies the GkRC is trivial everywhere (by satisfying \cite[Definition 1.4 (ii)]{BCGGM19}), and the ambient stratum of each irreducible component is of genus zero with at most three zeros and poles. \end{proof}
+This implies the G$k$RC is trivial everywhere (by satisfying \cite[Definition 1.4 (ii)]{BCGGM19}), and the ambient stratum of each irreducible component is of genus zero with at most three singularities. \end{proof}

+Though smoothing out is not always a local operation, if there is a Euclidean cylinder on a multi-scale $k$-differential, we may always stretch it out sufficiently before smoothing so that this cylinder \textit{persists} in the interior, i.e. if we mark this cylinder along these deformations of stretching and then smoothing, it remains a cylinder at the end.

+\begin{lemma} Let $C$ be a Euclidean cylinder on a multi-scale $k$-differential on the boundary of a component $K$ of $\Omega^k\mathcal{M}_g(\mu)$.
+There is a surface in $K$ in which $C$ persists. \end{lemma} \begin{proof} Suppose that $C$ lives on the irreducible component $(X,\xi)$ on the multi-scale $k$-differential.
+Stretch out $C$ to infinity so that the limit becomes two poles of order $-k$ and matching residues which get identified.
+This corresponds to a horizontal edge $h$ on the new level graph.
+We can then smooth out all the nodes other than the one corresponding to $h$ to obtain a new multi-scale $k$-differential (see \cite[Section 3.1]{CMM24}).
+Smoothing out a horizontal edge alone always creates a Euclidean cylinder, so here smoothing out the remaining node corresponding to $h$ realizes $C$ inside $K$. \end{proof}

 The symbol $\rightsquigarrow$ is used to denote a degeneration of a level graph.
 Given a level graph $\Gamma$, the subgraph $\Gamma_{<L}$ (or resp. $\Gamma_{>L}$, $\Gamma_{\leq L}$, $\Gamma_{\geq L}$) of $\Gamma$ consists of the vertices below level $L$ (resp. above level $L$, at level $L$ and below, at level $L$ and above) and all edges that connect them.
 When we \textit{undegenerate} $\Gamma_{<L}$ (or resp. $\Gamma_{>L}$, $\Gamma_{\leq L}$, $\Gamma_{\geq L}$), we collapse all the edges of $\Gamma_{<L}$ (resp. $\Gamma_{>L}$, $\Gamma_{\leq L}$, $\Gamma_{\geq L}$) and afterwards pull all the remaining vertices of this subgraph to level $L-1$ (resp. $L+1$, $L$, $L$).